Birthday Party on a Budget

 1. Costume Party

 All kids love to dress-up and costume parties work very well for kids 4-13 yrs.
 For girls the time-tested Princess party never grows old, for boys you can never go wrong with the Super hero party.
 Believe it or not costume themes can also work for the tween age group – this theme can be a great ice breaker for mixed gender parties at this age.
 You can get a bit more playful and call upon the great imagination these older kids have.
-Themes ideas include: Crazy hair parties, dress-up as your favorite celebrity or all-star, or even a Zombie party!
-Activities at these types of parties should always include photos – have the little one’s participate in a runway model parade, older kids can have fun with their ipods taking photos and sharing to instagram or creating a flipagram of the event.
+Themes ideas include: Crazy hair parties, dress-up as your favourite celebrity or all-star, or even a Zombie party!
+Activities at these types of parties should always include photos – have the little one’s participate in a runway model parade, take photos and print out for a fun party keepsake that can be added to each child’s loot bag.

 2. Fresh Air Fun Party